CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/persons.md

 separate users.
 Thus, when we see that email addresses are the same we can assume that they are the same person.

-Information about that user will be compiled to present most recent ones.
+Information about that user will be compiled to most recent ones.

 ## Personalization variables